wrlau/read-later-app/README.md

 Articles are organized by category and subcategory, and are saved onto lists with a title and url.

 Any user can browse articles, but only those with login credentials have the ability to save.
+Users can create accounts through the application or login via Google.

 ## Usage